 Cassava cultivation is an annual activity for many farmers in Ghana.
 This is basically because it is a major commodity first in the diet of many farming families and secondly because of its resilience even in very bad weather condition.

-However, cassava cultivation like many crops requires favourable conditions like enough rainfall, sunlight, nutrients, space and other good management practices to have very good yields.
+However, good cassava cultivation like many cropping ventures requires favourable conditions like enough rainfall, sunlight, nutrients, space and other good management practices to have very good yields.

-This guide provides the information that is required to start and ensure very successful cassava production.
+This guide provides the information that is required to start and ensure very good cassava cultivation.